Music & Visual Arts

 In music classes, aesthetic appreciation of the compositions and musical instruments of all cultures is emphasized.
 An active, hands-on approach encourages students to experience music with personal meaning.
 Students play hand bells, chimes, and other instruments as well as participate in performances in which they can apply their musical knowledge.

-Additionally, students in Grades 2–8 perform a major and a minor play each year.
+Additionally, students in Grades 2–8 perform one play per grade level each year.
+First and Second Grade students perform an opening act while Grade 3-8 have a major play.
 Students work with their classroom, art, and music teachers to develop scripts, produce musical selections, and to design and paint a set.
-Pre-Kindergarten through First Grades also present performances several times during the year.
+Pre-Kindergarten and Kindergarten also present performances several times during the year.
 Performances are a beloved tradition of St. Andrew’s that embody the School’s commitment to educating the whole child.